ShareKM/OpenIFun/README.md

 ## OpenIFun: an OpenKMI data project

 **OpenIFun** is an open-data project, launched as a part of the Open Kinetic Modeling Initiative (OpenKMI), aiming to build a database of blood input functions for tracer kinetic modeling in dynamic PET data.
 The first effort uses total-body PET scanners to collect image-derived input functions (IDIF) from major blood pools from dynamic PET scans of human subjects for the widely used radiotracer <sup>18</sup>F-FDG.

+## Application of OpenIFun Database

 This database has several crucial applications.
 Examples include, but are not limited to:

-- It can be used to develop population-based input function models, for instance, for whole-body Patlak parametric imaging of shortened dynamic scans that do not include an early dynamic scan for deriving the complete blood input function.
+- Develop population-based input function models, for instance, for whole-body Patlak parametric imaging of shortened dynamic scans that do not include an early dynamic scan for deriving the complete blood input function.
+- Develop optimization-derived blood input functions for dynamic brain PET imaging with conventional PET scanners.
-- It can be used to develop deep-learning models and algorithms by providing training pairs of high-quality and low-quality IDIFs and associated other types of data.
+- Develop deep-learning models and algorithms by providing training pairs of high-quality and low-quality IDIFs and associated other types of data.